english-blog/english-blog.github.io/_posts/2012-04-12-buying-gold-jewellery-know-the-facts-first.md

 **18K Gold:** 18K Gold is 75% of pure Gold and 25% of other metals.
 Using the above formula, you can decide the percentage of pure gold in your gold ornaments.

-**BIS Hallmark:** The Government of India formed Bureau of Indian Standards (BIS) in the year 1987, which is the only institution in India, authorized to hallmark golden Jewelry.
+**BIS Hallmark:** The Government of India formed the Bureau of Indian Standards (BIS) in the year 1987, which is the only institution in India, authorized to hallmark golden Jewelry.
 The Jewellers has to obtain a license from BIS for a fee and hallmark the jewel they make with BIS logo.
 BIS maintains market surveillance on the certified jewelers, on a random basis.
 Market surveillance involves a collection of Hallmarked Gold Jewelry from licensee's retail outlet/manufacturing premises and having it tested for conformity in BIS recognized hallmarking center.
 Deviations in the degree of purity of gold and operation not in conformance to the system may result in cancellation of BIS license.

 ![BIS hallmark Logo]({{site.img-path}}/buying-gold-jewellery-carat-bis-hallmark.jpg)